 - Power line technicians can climb wood poles to conduct maintenance and customer service related activities.

-- Wood costs less than other kinds of power pole material (such as steel and concrete).
+- Wood costs less than other kinds of power pole materials (such as steel and concrete).

-- The poles have a small environmental impact since they are organic and can be recycled.
+- The poles have a small environmental impact since they are organic.

 What are some of the signs that a pole is at risk?

 Obvious red flags are poles that have extensive mechanical damage and poles split from lighting strikes.
-But we're also looking for signs of decay in the wood, carpenter ant infestation and crossarms in poor condition.
+But we’re also looking for signs of decay in the wood and carpenter ant infestation.
 Where we can, we repair or reinforce the pole to extend its life and keep it in service.
-If we can't repair or reinforce it, the pole will be replaced.
+If we can’t repair or reinforce it, the pole will be replaced.

 "Over 40 per cent of our customer’s monthly bills go towards renewing our aging infrastructure, so it’s important that we work efficiently."